 Kira is different from video interview platforms in four key ways:

-1. Kira assessments are asynchronous (or on-demand)
+1. Kira assessments are structured

 Worried about missing the ability to probe during a conversation?
 Kira also has the ability to nest and sequence a series of video questions to explore and capture a single concept.